 One tip, just watch out that you don’t add too much flour because the dough should still be sticky when you’re done kneading.
 You have to feel the dough.
 When it doesn’t have the correct amount of flour added into it you should be able to squish it between your fingers very easily, regardless of how sticky it is because there is a much higher water to flour ratio.
 Once you’ve kneaded in more flour you can pinch the dough again and feel that there is much less water to flour.
 If your bread gets too hard because of too much flour, you can wet your hands every few kneads to get some more liquid into the dough and to prevent sticking.
 After the first rise it wont feel sticky anymore anyways because the whole grains will have had time to absorb the water.

-- 6-7 C freshly ground flour from hard red wheat
+- 6-7 cups freshly ground flour from hard red wheat

-- 1/3 C freshly ground flax seed meal
+- 1/3 cup freshly ground flax seed meal

 - 1/2 cup whole toasted pumpkin seeds or 1/3 C old fashioned or instant oats optional